kirbysayshi/kirbysayshi.github.com/_posts/2010-07-13-in-pursuit-of-a-game.md

 ---
 layout: post
 title: In Pursuit of a Game
-oneliner: Do you dare challenge Lavos?
-Do you dare to change what has been set in motion?
+oneliner: Do you dare challenge Lavos\?
+Do you dare to change what has been set in motion\?
 type: post
 categories:
   - JavaScript